lucilands/CLog/README.md

 Now, the parameters might look intimidating, but they are actually pretty simple!
 The parameters are:
  - `const char *name` (The name that appears in the log)
- - `const char *color_escape_char` (The color the log gets colored.
+ - `const char *color` (The color the log gets colored.
 Use ansi escape characters here, or leave it blank for no color at all)
- - `int severity` (The severity of the message, basically decides when its muted and when its not)
+ - `const int severity` (The severity of the message, basically decides when its muted and when its not)

 There are a couple colors that clog comes with, these are as follows
 | Color name | Description |